 LAN-free Data Transfer

 When VM backup is performed, large amounts of data are transferred through the network, which can affect the speed of both the backup process and business-critical operations.
-However, it is possible to optimize backup traffic, and one of the best ways to do this is to use LAN-free data transfer.
-This technology is based on the Direct SAN Access and HotAdd techniques.
+Modern VM backup solutions allow you to optimize your backup traffic.
+One of the best ways to do this is using LAN-free data transfer, which is based on the Direct SAN Access and Hot Add techniques.

 VM Backup Job Scheduling